History of MAF

-|1827||The land was acquired by French transplant Antoine Michoud, the son of Napoleon’s Administrator of Domains, who moved to the city in 1827.
-Michoud operated a sugar cane plantation and refinery on the site until his death in 1863.
-His heirs continued operating the refinery and kept the original St. Maxent estate intact into the 20thcentury.
-Two brick smokestacks from the original refinery still stand before the Michoud facility today.|
+|1827||French transplant and son of Napoleon’s Administrator of Domains, Antoine Michoud, acquires the land.
+Michoud operates a sugarcane plantation and refinery on the site until his death in 1863.
+Michoud’s heirs continue operating the refinery into the 20th century.
+Two brick smokestacks from the original refinery still stand at the Michoud facility today.|

 |1961||With the space race with the Russians heating up, the National Aeronautics & Space Administration took over the facility (Then called the Michoud Ordinance Plant) for design & assembly of large space vehicles.
 The plant was assigned to Chrysler and Boeing to set up production for the first stages of Saturn I and Saturn V. NASA manufactured the first stage of the Saturn I and the first stage of the Saturn V vehicles there, but there was not room to also manufacture the second stage of the Saturn V in this plant.
 Water access played a role in all site selections for new Apollo facilities.|

-|1970's||The Apollo program wound down and work began on the Space Shuttle, the next generation launch vehicle.|
+|1970s||The Apollo program ends, and work begins on the Space Shuttle, the next generation launch vehicle.|

-|2006||The USCG located a temporary facility at MAF and in 2007 signed an agreement to locate a permanent facility on the site.
-Construction on their new $90 million facility was completed in 2010.|
+|2006||The U. S. Coast Guard locates a temporary facility at Michoud and signs an agreement to locate a permanent facility on the site.
+Construction on the $90 million facility is completed in 2010.|

 |2010||Space Shuttle Program begins transition and retirement efforts.|